pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1693-94 Thinking Recursively

+I started to study about recursion in programming, I remember when I encounter this concept in the past I only make a little study, but now I am studying deeply about this concept.
+I learned that recursion is a powerful tool to solve problems that can be divided into smaller problems.
+It's complicated for me at the moment understand good recursion but my hope is with the days and continue studying I can know how works with recursion in DSA.

 ### Day 1692 Stack and Queue

 Today I started to study about Stack and Queue data structures, I learned that this data structures are Abstract Data Types (ADT) that can be implemented most of the times with arrays.
 The Stack and Queue are only an array with a set of rules, for example, the Stack is a data structure that follows the LIFO (Last In First Out) rule, and the Queue is a data structure that follows the FIFO (First In First Out) rule.